This page in brief

 - The chocolate confectionary business is worth about $100 billion worldwide.

 - 40-50 million people depend on cocoa for their livelihood.
+However many growers do not receive a living wage.

 There can be little doubt that some of the chocolate we all eat was grown on plantations which exploit and abuse slave children.
+Despite the claims and efforts of chocolate companies, this situation seems to have deteriorated slightly since I last updated this page about 4 years ago (an impression supported by external observers).

 This situation has been publicised in recent years and slow steps are being made towards alleviating the situation: